 The last entry on the list is about something we all experience: time.
 It navigates the calendar from the perspective of our Anglo-Saxon ancestors.
 How they viewed the seasons, the festivals and their lives are woven into the poetry of the time.
 Parker brings it all to life, allowing us to connect to the minds of the people who experienced it.
 And that’s amongst the best kind of book for living history enthusiasts like us.

-Books about Vikings and Saxons – Honorable Mention
+Books about Vikings and Saxons: Honourable Mention

 Unearthing Hedeby, edited by Kurt Schietzel.
 This is not a book for casual interest.
 It’s a hardcore archaeology book.
-Actually, it’s an absolute beast – a 648 page hardback that weighs somewhere in the region of a Volkswagen polo.
+Actually, it’s an absolute beast – a 648 page hardback that weighs somewhere in the region of a Volkswagen Polo.
 But, it’s a newly released English translation of the book ‘Spurensuche Haithabu.’
-Which means for the first time I get to gawp at all the technical information about thousands of Viking-age objects found at hedeby in my native tongue.
+Which means for the first time I get to gawp at all the technical information about thousands of Viking-age objects found at Hedeby in my native tongue.
 (I may have ‘whooped’ when it turned up last week…)

 Basilisks and Beowulf: Monsters in the Anglo-Saxon World by Tim Flight.
 It’s been on my wishlist since last year and I still haven’t gotten around to reading it.
 Perhaps someone who has read it can give me a review!?